loda-lang/loda-programs/programs/oeis/list3.md

 * [A317633](http://oeis.org/A317633) ([L07 program](A317633.asm)): Numbers congruent to {1, 7, 9} mod 10.
 * [A317637](http://oeis.org/A317637) ([L07 program](A317637.asm)): a(n) = n*(n+1)*(n+3).
 * [A317790](http://oeis.org/A317790) ([L14 program](A317790.asm)): a(n) = 2*a(n-1) - a(n-2) + a(n-4) - 2*(n-5) + a(n-6) for n>5, a(0)=a(1)=1, a(2)=a(3)=7, a(4)=13, a(5)=19.
+* [A317849](http://oeis.org/A317849) ([L27 program](A317849.asm)): Number of states of the Finite State Automaton Gn accepting the language of maximal (or minimal) lexicographic representatives of elements in the positive braid monoid An.
 * [A318054](http://oeis.org/A318054) ([L11 program](A318054.asm)): a(n) = n*(n+1)*(n^2+n+22)/24.
 * [A318111](http://oeis.org/A318111) ([L12 program](A318111.asm)): Number of maximal 1-intersecting families of 2-sets of [n] = {1,2,...,n}.
 * [A318274](http://oeis.org/A318274) ([L12 program](A318274.asm)): Triangle read by rows: T(n,k) = n for 0 < k < n and T(n,0) = T(n,n) = 1.